aswitalski/angular-java8-test/README.md

 ### First important thing is a remark is that I did read the instruction with understanding :)

-After conversation with Joffrey and me clearly stating that I do not have huge experience with node.js we agreed that I will implement the solution with a different backend stack - Java based.
+During the initial conversation with Joffrey I clearly stated that I do not have huge experience with node.js we agreed that I will implement the solution with a different backend stack - Java based.
 I went for Java 8 + Spring MVC running on Jetty 9.
 Because of such stack the build tool is Maven.

 I focused on providing clear and fully unit-tested solution on both frontend and backend sides.